Hi, I’m T-Ann. I’m so glad you’re here.

 It was like the lightbulb went off.
 I had thought about becoming a coach for years only I kept putting off my dreams to make sure everyone else reached theirs.

-My ability to ‘get real’, to intuitively sense someone’s pain, to relate to a person at any point they are at, to help people see a different perspective – it all fit.
+My ability to ‘get real’, to intuitively sense someone’s needs, to relate to a person wherever they happen to be in their journey, to help people see a different perspective – it all fit.

 And I had to face the truth of all of it.
 And get vulnerable.